zayneio/open-flights/README.md

 ## Models
 Our data model for this app will be pretty simple.
 Our app will have `airlines`, and each airline in our app will have many `reviews`.

-For our airlines, we want to have a `name` for each airline, a unique url-safe `slug`, and an `image_url` for airline logos (Note: I'm not going to handle file uploading in this post, instead we will just link to an image hosted on s3).
+For our airlines, we want to have a `name` for each airline, a unique url-safe `slug`, and an `image_url` for airline logos (Note: I'm not going to handle file uploading in this article, instead we will just link to an image hosted on s3).

 For our reviews, we want to have a `title`, `description`, `score`, and the `airline_id` for the airline the review will belong to.
 The scoring system I'm going to use for our reviews will be a star rating system that ranges from 1 to 5 stars; 1 being the worst score and 5 being the best score.